 Which cup size to choose?

-Unlike other brands, at LENA we do not believe that age and birthing history play a significant role in choosing a menstrual cup.
-Mothers with multiple births are happily using LENA Small while teenagers, with a heavy flow, choose LENA Large.
+At Lena we do not believe that age and birthing history play a significant role in choosing a menstrual cup.
+Mothers with multiple births are happily using Lena Small while teenagers, with a heavy flow, choose Lena Large.

 You can visit our Sizing Guide page for further guidelines.